 It rains more in September than in October and November—the latter two are the prime fall months to visit because of less rain and the best temperature ranges.

 What to Pack

-Because the temperature makes a significant dive from September to the end November, what you should pack varies depending on when you plan to visit.
+Because the temperature makes a significant dive from September to the end of November, what you should pack varies depending on when you plan to visit.
 A collapsible umbrella is handy no matter which month you visit.

 In September, focus on summer clothes: short-sleeved shirts and tees, shorts and capri pants, sandals, and lightweight canvas shoes.
 It stays warm at night but you may want to take along a lightweight sweater or shawl to stay comfortable inside air-conditioned places.